algorand/sandbox/README.md

 The `dev` configuration runs a private network in dev mode.
 In this mode, every transaction being sent to the node automatically generates a new block, rather than wait for a new round in real time.
 This is extremely useful for fast e2e testing of an application.

+It takes a long time to generate participation keys, so the default configurations use the `NETWORK_NUM_ROUNDS` parameter to limit how many are created.
+Unless the default value is changed, the network will stall after 24 hours.
+Some configurations have been changed so that they can be run for over a week.
+Review the setting to make sure it is suitable for how you would like to use the sandbox.

 ### Public Network

 The `mainnet`, `testnet`, `betanet`, and `devnet` configurations configure the sandbox to connect to one of those long running networks.
 Once started it will automatically attempt to catchup to the latest round.
 Catchup tends to take a while and a progress bar will be displayed to illustrate of the progress.